Bruno Silva (footballer, born 1980)

-Bruno Ramón Silva Barone (born 29 March 1980) is a Uruguayan former professional footballer who played as a right back.
+Bruno Ramón Silva Barone (born 29 March 1980) is a Uruguayan football manager and former player who played as a right back.

 During his career, he played for Danubio in Uruguay, FC Rostov in Russia, Groningen and Ajax in the Netherlands, as well as Internacional in Brazil, with whom he won the 2010 Copa Libertadores.
 A severe shoulder injury forced Silva into early retirement.

 Club career

 Early years

 Silva began playing first-team football for Danubio in Montevideo, Uruguay at the start of the 2000 season.
 He remained with the club until 2003, then was transferred to FC Rostov to play in the Russian Premier League.
-He would make only four league appearances for the Russian side, before returning to Danubio back in his native Uruguay after the season ended.
+He would make only four league appearances for the Russian side before returning to Danubio in his native Uruguay after the season ended.
 In the second half of the 2004 season, Silva played nine games in which he scored once.
-In 2005 he made fourteen appearances, in which he scored three goals.
+In 2005, he made fourteen appearances, in which he scored three goals.
 In total, Silva's return lasted a season and a half.

 Groningen

 Silva left for Europe again ahead of the 2005–06 season to sign a one-year contract with Dutch Eredivisie club Groningen.
 An emerging right full-back, he made a good impression with the Pride of the North, which resulted in his contract being extended.
-In the 2006–07 season Silva became a key player for the club.
+In the 2006–07 season, Silva became a key player for the club.
 In the following season, Silva was again an important starter.
 During the winter transfer period of that season, there were several clubs that showed interest in the Uruguayan.
 Silva played 68 games in which he scored twice, as Groningen were in third place when he left in January 2008.

 Ajax

 First spell

 In January 2008, Ajax showed interest in Silva.
-As a result, Silva decided to go on strike, in order to force a transfer.
+As a result, Silva decided to go on strike in order to force a transfer.
 Eventually, he succeeded and moved to Ajax on 22 January 2008.
 This caused anger with the Groningen supporters.
 Groningen-teammates Rasmus Lindgren and Silva's fellow countryman Luis Suárez also leaving Groningen for Ajax added insult to injury.
-The first time Silva play an away game against Groningen with Ajax, burning toilet paper was thrown at the pitch, and the game was suspended due to fire on the stands.
+The first time Silva played an away game against Groningen with Ajax, burning toilet paper was thrown at the pitch, and the game was suspended due to fire on the stands.
 In the second half of the 2007–08 season, Silva made twelve appearances for Ajax.

 The following season – 2008–09 – was a difficult season for Silva, as he was surpassed in the starting lineup by the emerging talent Gregory van der Wiel, which meant that he lost his starting job and was often not even part of the matchday squad.
 In the end, he would still play nine games and score once.
 In January 2009, both Palermo and Roma showed interest in acquiring Silva from Ajax.
 However, Ajax did not respond to this, because they at the time had too few defenders in the squad.
 During the first half of the 2009–10 season, Silva no longer made an impact on the pitch for Ajax.